solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     `TimelockProposal` contract.
 Internally, `_simulateActions()` simulates a call to Timelock [excheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.
 -   `_validate(`): This final step is crucial for validating the post-execution state.
 It ensures that the timelock is the new owner of Vault and token, the tokens were transferred to timelock and the token was whitelisted on the Vault contract

-Now that your first proposal contract is ready, it's time to take action.
-You have two options to execute the contract.
-The first option is to use `foundry test`.
-You can learn how to do that on [integration-tests.md](../testing/integration-tests.md "mention") section.
-The second option is to use `foundry script`, which is the method we will use here.
-But first, we need to set up [Addresses](../overview/architecture/addresses.md) contract.
-Let's create a `Addresses.json` file:
+With the first proposal contract prepared, it's time to proceed with execution.
+There are two options available:

+1. **Using `foundry test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md "mention") section.
+2. **Using `foundry script`**: This is the chosen method for this scenario.

+Before proceeding with the `foundry script`, it is necessary to set up the [Addresses](../overview/architecture/addresses.md) contract.
+The next step involves creating an `addresses.json` file.

 ```json
 [